Main Madhuri Dixit Banna Chahti Hoon

-In keeping with the story line the costume designer (Reza Shariffi) created outfits for the lead character of Chutki which won him nomination in the year 2004 for Zee Cine Award 2004 for Best Costume Design.
+In keeping with the story line, the costume designer (Reza Shariffi) created outfits for the lead character, Chhutki, which won him a nomination for the Zee Cine Award 2004 for Best Costume Design.

 Plot

-Chutki (Antara Mali) is an enormous fan of Bollywood film star Madhuri Dixit and pines for the chance to follow in her idol's footsteps.
+Chutki is an enormous fan of Bollywood film star Madhuri Dixit and pines for the chance to follow in her idol's footsteps.
 As she makes her wishes known to her parents, she learns that her parents have other plans for her that include an arranged marriage.
-Chutki's best friend Raja (Rajpal Yadav) shares her dreams and offers to marry her so that they can work on Chutki's acting career.
+Chutki's best friend Raja shares her dreams and offers to marry her so that they can work on Chutki's acting career.
 As soon as the two small-town innocents arrive in Mumbai, they learn serious lessons about the hardships of the profession and discover the numerous wannabes in direct competition with Chutki.